Mahii143/Mahii143/README.md

 <h3 align="center">A passionate Computer Science and Engineer from India</h3>

-- 🔭 I’m currently working on **Ticket Reselling Platform using Blockchain**

-- 👯 I’m looking to collaborate on **Open source projects**

 - 📫 How to reach me **mahirmohd5@gmail.com**

 <h3 align="left">Connect with me:</h3>